Leatherwork -An Introduction

-Compared with a group course the 1-2-1 Introduction to Leatherwork Course is far more focused, gives greater reward and indeed goes into skills not possible in a group, such as adding side panels or gussets to a three dimensional bag project on day two.
+Compared with a group course or a themed single project course, this 1-2-1 Introduction to Leatherwork Course is far more focused, gives greater understanding and covers skills not possible in a group or when time is constrained to complete a particular single project.

-This course is designed to equip you with all of the basic skills necessary to continue developing your craft at home and pushes you much further than you would imagine possible in 2 days.
+This course is designed to equip you with the key skills necessary to continue developing your craft at home and pushes you much further than you would imagine possible in 1 day.

-It will be a hands-on approach from the start with theory, advice and guidance introduced in small bites throughout the course.
+After an hours introduction including leather types, their properties and uses, how to start off neat and basic principals etc It will be a hands-on to the projects with tools, advice and guidance introduced in small bites throughout the day.

-We will be concentrating on the more solid items of leather goods such as cases, belts, sheaths, possibles pouches, tool guards and simple bags rather than fine, delicate items.
+We will be concentrating on the more crisp items of leather goods such as purses, card/ipad holders, cases, belts, sheaths, possibles pouches, tool guards, journal covers and simple bags rather than soft delicate items.

 The following is an outline only – we will discuss your interests before the course and it will be tailor made to suit your needs.

-There will be 30 individual processes learnt over the 2 days including:-
+There will be 30+ core processes taught including:-

-* Saddle Stitch sewing with linen and polyester thread and 2 needles
+- Saddle Stitch sewing with linen or polyester thread and 2 needles

-The intention of these projects is not the end product, delightful as they are, but rather the 30 or so processes that you go through and then repeat again in the final project.
+The intention of these projects is not the end product, delightful as they are, but rather the 30 or so processes that you go through and probably practice a second time to reinforce the learning.

 At the conclusion of this course I am confident you will be able to tackle most leather projects with confidence and with the assurance that I will support you by email whenever you need it.

-“Thanks for a great course at the weekend, you ran and organised the whole thing brilliantly” Lou
+“Thanks for a great course, you ran and organised the whole thing brilliantly” Lou

 “I just wanted to say thanks again for a brilliant course, it exceeded all of my expectations and more!”
 Jamie